Time to be Moving On

 Finally, take 100 pictures, then take 20 more time-stamped.
 You could be charged for damages to the dorm room and if you have not documented everything, prepare for those charges.
 My daughter burned her desk chair with a hair appliance and you better believe we were charged for that.

-If your student is moving out of an apartment or subletting his/her apartment, you may need to pay a moving company if furniture is involved.
+If your student is moving out of an apartment or subletting his/her apartment, you may need to pay a moving company if some furniture is involved.
 This is, by far, the more expensive way to go (and one of the reasons I recommend renting furnished apartments).

 Dorm Room Movers (sign up quickly and get 10% off.)
 They will send packing supplies, come to their room to pick them up, store them for the summer and bring them back to wherever your student will be living in the fall.
 They will even ship items if you prefer.

 A few things to keep in mind: I already mentioned the climate control; there is nothing worse than coming back to moldy bedding and towels.
 Many of the storage facilities tout 24-hour access which can be a good thing since during finals week student’s hours may be a little wacky.
-As a mother, I discourage they go after dark or alone.
+As a mother, I discourage that they go after dark or alone.
 Finally, ask for a student discount; some will give one, but only if you ask.

 Cows Mobile Storage – They will pick up from campus, store it or move it nearby or far.